uutzinger/gearVRC/README.md

 # gearVRC

 Samsung Gear VR Controller client implementation in python.
-There are two implemenations:
-- bleak/gearVRC.py
-- gatt/gearVRC.py

-The bleak implementation is the latest and has most features.
-It also "runs" on Windows.
+This implementation uses bleak for BLE communication.

 The gearVR Controller disconnects after inactivity.
 Usually a short press on the Home key will reconnect it.
 Disconnection occurs regardless wether you send keep alive commands to the device.
-At this time I don't know if disconnection also occurs when the device is just moved around or if buttons were pushed regularly or if it detects being unused.
+Disconnection also occurs when the device is just moved around.
+If buttons were pushed regularly the device might not disconnect.

 Using gear VR Controller on Windows is cumbersome as one needs to remove the device from the system each time before using it.
 After inactivity disconnection one needs to also remove the device.
 If this process can be automated, the controller might be usable on Windows also.